15 Tips to Maintain Healthy, Flexible Joints

 If you're at risk of developing arthritis, it's best to avoid added sugars whenever possible.
 Additionally, sugary drinks and foods can increase your chances of developing arthritis by up to three times

-Those who eat a healthy diet and exercise but still have arthritic pain should try going gluten-free for a time.
+Those who eat a healthy diet and exercise but still have arthritic pain should try going gluten-free for a period of time.
 Gluten-free diets could help arthritis symptoms by cutting down on inflammation.

 There isn't enough research to prove that gluten contributes to worsened symptoms of arthritis, but there's evidence to suggest that gluten-free diets can improve symptoms.